lanyshi/nodejs-todo/README.md

-# A Todo App - Node.js, Express and MongoDB
+# A Todo App - Node.js, Express.js and MongoDB
 This is a todo app built with Node.js, Express and MongoDB.

 ## Program Description